david-santoso/ELK-Stack-Project/README.md

 - Click 'Add Log Data'.
 - Choose 'System Logs'.
 - Click on the 'DEB' tab under 'Getting Started'.
-- Scroll down to 'Step 5: Module Status and click Check Data'.
+- Scroll down to 'Step 5: Module Status' and click 'Check Data'.
 - Scroll to the bottom of the page and click 'Verify Incoming Data'.
 - If installation was successful, you will see a message 'Data successfully received from this module' as shown below: